prof-rossetti/intro-to-python/exercises/web-app/checkpoints/7-integration.md

 {% endblock %}
 ```

-Here we're saying when the user submits the form, we'll send their zip code via POST request to a new route called "/weather/forecast", so let's set up our weather routes now.
+Here we're saying when the user submits the form, we'll send their zip code via POST request to a new route called "/weather/forecast", so let's set up our weather routes now:

 ```py
 # web_app/routes/weather_routes.py